nenadfilipovic/esp8266-micropython-ota/README.md

 Copy `ota.ld` from patch folder to your ota_server folder and replace old file.

-From root of yaota8266 folder run
+From root of yaota8266 folder run:

 ```
 make